Appearance And Behavior

 The cigarette beetle (Lasioderma serricorne) is a common stored product pest found all over the world.
 Its common name references the fact that the beetle frequently attacks and feeds on tobacco.

-Cigarette beetle larva is about 1/16 to 1/8 inches long when fully-grown.
+Cigarette beetle larva is about 1/16 to 1/8" long when fully-grown.
 They’re white, plump, C-shaped, covered with long hairs, and have 3 pairs of tiny legs.
 Larvae grow continuously while developing toward adulthood, so they may be smaller when you encounter them.

 The cigarette beetles’ entire life cycle usually only takes 45 to 50 days.
 Within this time period, cigarette beetles undergo complete metamorphosis, passing through egg, larval, pupal, and adult stages.